McCue History, Family Crest & Coats of Arms

 McCue Settlers in Canada in the 19th Century

-- Mary McCue, aged 15, arrived in Saint John, NB in 1834 aboard the brig "Ann & Mary" from Cork
+- Mary McCue, aged 15, who arrived in Saint John, New Brunswick in 1834 aboard the brig "Ann & Mary" from Cork, Ireland

-- John McCue, aged 21, arrived in Saint John aboard the ship "Ranger" in 1834
+- John McCue, aged 21, who arrived in Saint John, New Brunswick aboard the ship "Ranger" in 1834

 - J J McCue (1875-1935), American politician, Mayor of Boise, Idaho (1933 to 1935)